-§ 250-14 Procedure for subdivisions not located in the RR 1 or RR2 Zoning Districts.
+§ 250-8 Procedure for subdivisions not located in the RR 1 or RR2 Zoning Districts.

-- A. If the proposed development is located in any residential zoning district other than the RR1 or RR1, two types of subdivision are available: Clustered or Traditional. - B. The Clustered subdivision is the preferred option for residential zoning districts other than RR 1 and RR 2 and a proposed clustered subdivision plan must be submitted by the applicant.
-The applicant may propose as an alternative, a traditional subdivision in which case a proposed Traditional subdivision plan may also be submitted. - C. All plans shall show the natural features of the property, such as topography, wetlands, watercourses and water bodies, adequate subsurface wastewater disposal system locations (if applicable), steep slopes, open fields, wooded areas, etc. The Board shall then determine which type of subdivision best suits the property in relation to the natural features of the land, adjacent properties and neighborhoods, and the characteristics of open space to be maintained, if applicable.
-The plan shall also depict how the road(s), lots and stormwater management system, and open space (if any) would be laid out in each option.
+- .1 If the proposed development is located in any zoning district other than the RR1 or RR1, two types of subdivision are available: Clustered or Traditional. - .2 The Clustered subdivision is the preferred option for the Town of Cumberland and a proposed Clustered subdivision plan must be submitted by the applicant.
+The applicant may propose as an alternative, a traditional subdivision in which case a proposed Traditional subdivision plan may also be submitted.

-- D. The Planning Board will notify abutters within 500 feet of the proposed subdivision of the meeting date, location and time.
-The Planning Board will hold a public hearing to solicit public comments on the proposed plan options after which it will make a determination on which plan should be selected for development. - E. The applicant shall be given a decision at the meeting as to what type of development is most appropriate or be told what additional information is necessary for the Board to make a decision.
-The Board shall specify in writing its decision within 10 days of the meeting. - F. The type of subdivision development approved by the Board shall not be changed unless the Board finds that unforeseen circumstances require the decision to be altered. - G. The consideration of the pre-application plan shall not be considered the initiation of the review process for the purposes of bringing the plan under the protection of 1 M.R.S.A. § 302.
+- All plans shall show the natural features of the property, such as topography, wetlands, watercourses and water bodies, adequate subsurface wastewater disposal system locations (if applicable), steep slopes, open fields, wooded areas, etc. The Board shall then determine which type of subdivision best suits the property in relation to the natural features of the land, adjacent properties and neighborhoods, and the characteristics of open space to be maintained, if applicable.
+The plan shall also depict how the road(s), lots and stormwater management system, and open space (if any) would be laid out in each option. - .4 The Planning Board will notify abutters within 500 feet of the proposed subdivision of the meeting date, location and time.
+The Planning Board will hold a public hearing to solicit public comments on the proposed plan options after which it will make a determination on which plan should be selected for development. - .5 The applicant shall be given a decision at the meeting as to what type of development is most appropriate or be told what additional information is necessary for the Board to make a decision.
+The Board shall specify in writing its decision within 10 days of the meeting. - .6 The type of subdivision development approved by the Board shall not be changed unless the Board finds that unforeseen circumstances require the decision to be altered. - .7 The consideration of the pre-application plan shall not be considered the initiation of the review process for the purposes of bringing the plan under the protection of 1 M.R.S.A. § 302.

-§ 250-15 Review and approval of plan for a minor subdivision.
+§ 250-9 Review and approval of plan for a minor subdivision.